gngrwzrd/UIViewControllerStack/readme.md

 - (CGFloat) minViewHeightForViewStackController:(UIViewControllerStack *) viewStack;
 ````

-If your views minimum height is greater than the height of the view stack, the view stack will be made vertically scrollable.
+If your view's minimum height is greater than the height of the view stack, the view stack will be made vertically scrollable.
 To get a better idea of how that works, consider this code, which is essentially how it works with a few contrived lines of code to better illustrate:

 ````
 CGRect f = viewController.view.frame;